 By exercising conversion and subscription rights or options and warrants held separately from warrant bonds, up to 10% of the respective total net assets of each Subfund may be invested on a temporary basis in shares, other equity interests, dividend right certificates and similar securities with equity features.
-The Subfund shall not invest in accet backed securities ("APS") or mertiage

-The Subfund shall not invest in asset-backed securities ("ABS") or mortgagebacked securities ("MBS").
+The Subfund shall not invest in asset-backed securities ("ABS") or mortgage-backed securities ("MBS").